pleaserayne/Floor/readme.txt

-The Floor is a code name for a exclusive club
+The Floor is a code name for a exclusive club.
+Stay tuned.